sapph2c/ally-project/README.md

 ## :ledger: Rules <a name = "rules"></a>

-> Disclaimer: These are my own personal opinions on trans femme allyship, take it with a grain of salt, I am not the voice of the entire transgender community.
+> Disclaimer: These are my own personal opinions on allyship for trans women, take it with a grain of salt, I am not the voice of the entire transgender community.

+1. Respect people's preferred names and pronouns.
+This means advocating for people to use a trans woman's preferred name and pronouns when they deadname or misgender them.
+2. Understand that trans women lay at the intersection between female and trans identities and experience both mysogyny and transphobia.
+Interrogate your relationship with mysogyny so as not to perpetuate harmful behaviors towards trans women.
+3. Stay up to date with terms.
+Much of the language used now by trans women is very different than those who were born in the past century.
+Terms like transvestite are now considered derogatory and would likely offend most trans people.
+This will likely hold true as time progresses, so continuing your education on trans issues is critical to becoming a good ally.

 ##  :pencil: Education <a name = "education"></a>